-- is a pre-professional course that provides the essential background for students to pursue graduate work in Speech-Language Pathology or Audiology.
+A pre-professional course that provides the essential background for students to pursue graduate work in Speech-Language Pathology or Audiology.
 Graduate degrees at the master's or doctoral level are necessary to work as speech-language pathologists or audiologists.
 These individuals work as

-- professionals to assist people who have communication disorders
+professionals to assist people who have communication disorders

-- teachers, clinical supervisors, and/or researcher in universities
+teachers, clinical supervisors, and/or researcher in universities

 administrators and leaders in healthcare or educational settings

-- can be pursued as a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
+Can be pursued as a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 There are several differences in the course requirements for these two degree programs.
 Students are expected to consult the Undergraduate Catalog for details about course requirements.
 Most undergraduate courses are only offered once a year so students need to plan carefully.

-- prepares a student to pursue research in communication sciences and disorders through the research master's program (Master of Science in Communication Sciences and Disorders) and the Ph.D.
+Prepares a student to pursue research in communication sciences and disorders through the research master's program (Master of Science in Communication Sciences and Disorders) and the Ph.D.
 (Doctor of Philosophy) program.
 Research is essential in order to understand more about how humans communicate and the problems that can interfere with their communication.
 There is also a strong demand for individuals who have graduate research training in the field.

-- encourages undergraduate students to become involved in research, provides students with opportunities to pursue honors projects and honors theses, and encourages them to attend and present their research work with their faculty mentors at regional and national conferences.
+Encourages undergraduate students to become involved in research, provides students with opportunities to pursue honors projects and honors theses, and encourages them to attend and present their research work with their faculty mentors at regional and national conferences.

-- provides an excellent background for students who want to pursue careers in related areas, such as special education, deaf education, medicine, dentistry
+Provides an excellent background for students who want to pursue careers in related areas, such as special education, deaf education, medicine, dentistry

-- offers an exciting and fascinating course of study for students who simply wish to study the area as a major
+Offers an exciting and fascinating course of study for students who simply wish to study the area as a major